manojpremsm/Edge_Detection/README.md

 ·       The canny edge detector filter works by identifying areas in the image where there is change in intensity significantly by computing the gradients of the images using derivative filters.

-·       The detector has a lower threshold value and an upper threshold value , any edge pixel with an intensity gradient below the lower threshold is discarded and anything above the upper threshold value is considered an edge and in-between this rage is considered to be a weak edge.
+·       The detector has a lower threshold value and an upper threshold value , any edge pixel with an intensity gradient below the lower threshold is discarded and anything above the upper threshold value is considered an edge and in-   between this range is considered to be a weak edge.

 Steps to run the program.